pr-triage/app/README.md

 - Add the `PR: draft` lable when the draft PR is created.
 - Add the `PR: unreviewed` label when the PR does not have any reviews.
 - Add the `PR: reviewed-changes-requested` label when the PR has reviewed and got `Change request` event.
+- Add the `PR: partially-approved` label when PR has reviewd and got `Approve` from one of the reviewers.
-- Add the `PR: review-approved` label when the PR has reviewed and got `Approve` event.
+- Add the `PR: review-approved` label when the PR has reviewed and got `Approve` from everyone.
 - Add the `PR: merged` label when the PR has merged.